ChromeFlaree/CME-Social-Media-Network/README.md

   - Create and join group chats
   - Send messages to group members
   - Leave group chats

+- **Posts**
+  - Create and share posts
+  - Friends can like and comment on post
+  - Display post information

 - **Social Network Search**
   - Search users by name, age, and hobbies